humdrum-tools/humdrum-documentation/guide/ch13/index.md

   -------------
 Before assembling the two parts, we would need to apply the **timebase** command to this file (using the same 8th-note time-base value).
-Assembling the two \"time-based\" files would produce the following
+Assembling the two "time-based" files would produce the following
 result:

   ------------- ----------